KDen404/KDen404/README.md

 Currently employed at: -------

+Current Tech Stack in experience order top = most experience:
+C++
+Wwise
+Unity
+Python
+C#
+OpenGL
+lua
+CMAKE
+HTML
+Java (Syntax is not the problem knowing the library is) Unreal Engine

-upcoming projects:
+current projects:
-GLED - An OpenGL Engine
+GLED - An OpenGL Engine (OpenGL, C++) rework of WickedTD

 planned project:
 Untitled indie Game - genre: rogue like

 For Business Inquiries only: kden404@protonmail.com